Tools and Resources

 WikiPathways is an open, collaborative platform dedicated to the curation of biological pathways.
 WikiPathways thus presents a new model for pathway databases that enhances and complements ongoing efforts, such as KEGG, Reactome, and Pathway Commons.
 Building on the same MediaWiki software that powers Wikipedia, we added a custom graphical pathway editing tool and integrated databases covering major gene, protein, and small-molecule systems.
 The familiar web-based format of WikiPathways greatly reduces the barrier to participate in pathway curation.
 More importantly, the open, public approach of WikiPathways allows for broader participation by the entire community, ranging from students to senior experts in each field.
 This approach also shifts the bulk of peer review, editorial curation, and maintenance to the community.

-Collaboration: WikiPathways is maintained by Gladstone Institutes in San Francisco and the Department of Translational Genomics (TGX) at Maastricht University.
+Collaboration: WikiPathways is maintained by MaCSBio and the Department of Translational Genomics (TGX), both at Maastricht University, and in collaboration with ELIXIR-NL and many research communities around the world.